 East Latah Parkway: This parkway is to form a pleasant approach to Latah Park from Gorge Park and from the Cannon Hill district.
 It begins at Pacific Avenue and A Street, and runs southeasterly along the right (east) bank of Latah Creek, rising gradually to the bridge at 6th Avenue and Cocur d'Alene Street.
 It would continue thence along the creek, rising and descending to lessen grading and to connect with streets, southerly to Chestnut Street.
 Crossing that street, it would rise steadily to the crest of the bluff east of Latah Creek, crossing over or under the present Northern Pacific Railroad track, if this should remain after the main line has been relocated.
 This parkway would then follow the edge of the bluff to Latah Park at 29th Avenue.
 Its length from Gorge Park or Spokane River to 29th Avenue on the bluff is two and one-third miles.
 Its area as planned is 163.9 acres.
 Much of the land required for it is very steep and at present prices for good lots is practically worthless, except for the very cheapest little dwellings and, at a few spots, for small commercial buildings.
 In general, it is fair to assume that landowners could well afford to give the steep portion of their land required, in order to insure at first the preservation, and eventually the beautification, of the banks of the creek.

-Where the slope above the proposed drive is very steep, it would not be desirable to plan for house lots facing the parkway.
-Owners of land in such cases should give as nearly as possible the whole height of the slope, in order that it may eventually be planted and cared for harmoniously and systematically by the Park Commission: that is to say, the great steep slope should be treated as a single consistent landscape feature.

-Such a treatment would be far more enjoyable to landowners residing above the slope and overlooking it, than to have it cut up and treated in all sorts of ways, generally as a dump for rubbish, it is to be feared, by each resident.

-Except in those limited stretches where the crosswise
+Where the slope above the proposed drive is very steep, it would not be de-sirable to plan for house lots facing the parkway.
+Owners of land in such cases should give as nearly as possible the whole height of the slope, in order that it may eventually be planted and cared for harmoniously and systematically by the Park Commission: that is to say, the great steep slone should be treated as a sin-gle consistent landscape feature.
+Such a treatment would be far more enjoyable to landowners residing above the slope and overlooking it, than to have it cut up and treated in all sorts of ways, generally as a dump for rubish, it is to be feared, by each resident.
+Except in those limited stretches where the crosswise slo come an eyesore and a detriment to all residence property in the vicinity.
+It is not vitally necessary that there should be a continuous park driveway along the west side of Latah Creek, but it is most desirable that there should be a boundary road wherever it would act as a sufficient inducement to lot owners to face houses toward the parkway.
+The aim therefore should be to negotiate with landowners to so devise their subdivisions that there may be a broader road along the parkway land and that an equitable share of the cost of construction shall be borne by the lot owners.
+In general, the slopes on the west side of the creek, though often steep, are not so steep but that lots can be made to face to good advantage on a border road.
+The main thing is to secure and preserve and plant the land that is so low or so steep that it is not likely to be utilized for a good class of buildings. class of buildings.

-West Latah Parkway: The primary purpose of this parkway is to preserve and permit of the planting, where now bare of the left (west) bank of Latah Creek, for the benefit of the view across the creek from East Latah Parkway and from the houses which exist, or will be built, on both sides of the valley and overlooking it.
+West Latah Parkway: The primarv purpose of this parkway is to preserve and permit of the planting, where now bare. of the left (west) bank of Latah Greek, for the benefit of the view across the creek from East Latah Parkway and from the houses which exist, or will be built, on both sides of the valley and overlooking it.